mindis/multimap/docs/index.md

 <br />
 <br />
 <br />
 **Multimap** is a 1:n key-value store optimized for large numbers of n.
-Originally developed as a light-weight implementation of the [inverted index data structure](https://en.wikipedia.org/wiki/Inverted_index) commonly used in information retrieval systems, it matured into a general-purpose persistent map where one key is mapped to n values.
+Originally developed as a light-weight implementation of the [inverted index data structure](https://en.wikipedia.org/wiki/Inverted_index) commonly used in information retrieval systems, it matured into a general-purpose persistent map where a key is associated with n values.

 Multimap is [free software](https://www.fsf.org/about/what-is-free-software) implemented in Standard C++11 licensed under the [GNU AGPL](http://www.gnu.org/licenses/agpl-3.0.en.html).
 Although it comes with a Java language binding onboard, its only supported target platform at the moment is GNU/Linux.